 Check the oil level with the dipstick on the filler hole plug.
 Remove the dipstick, and wipe off any oil on the end.
 Position the vehicle off its side stand so that it is standing fully perpendicular to the ground, insert the dipstick screwing it all the way in, and then remove it.
-The oil level should come to between the upper and lower dipstick marks.
+Oil should be above the lower and below the upper dipstick marks.